anyaevostinar/anyaevostinar.github.io/classes/257-w26/project-3-backend.md

    * Column names strongly signify the data they contain
    * Docstrings are clear and consistent for each method
    * Style checks are all at 10
+* As an individual, you need to have submitted the sprint feedback form for Sprint 3

 ## Q&A